 As a nominated exchange student from UVA, applicants will be considered, 'Special International Students' at Rikkyo.
 As such students will be able to take Japanese language courses as well as content course in English covering Japanese history, literature, economics, and culture.

 The university is located in Tokyo, Japan.
 Tokyo is Japan’s capital and the world’s most populous metropolis.
 Tokyo is also one of Japan’s 47 prefectures, consisting of 23 central city wards and multiple cities, towns, and villages west of the city center.
 Tokyo offers a seemingly unlimited choice of shopping, entertainment, and culture.
 The city’s history can be appreciated through museums, historic temples, and gardens.

 It is important for students interested in studying in Japan to make contact with their peers who have lived in Japan.
 There are a number of exchange students from Japan as well as study abroad returnees from whom nominees can draw wisdom.
 Contact your education abroad advisor to get the name and contact information of students who've been where you want to be.

 English-taught courses are available in Japanese history, politics, economy, and culture, as well as business, finance, and management.
 Japanese-language courses are available from beginner to advanced level.
-For a complete list see Rikkyo's course information page.
+For a complete list see the Academic Program section of Rikkyo's exchange page.